 - Rest: This one is obvious, but you might be surprised how many people just simply try to “run through the pain”.
 A common misconception is that running through your pain is going to make you stronger, but the reality is that it can (and will most likely) make things worse.
 While some mild aches can be ignored, they should only be ignored once you visit a medical professional and get them to sign off on it.
 Make sure that you rest up and give yourself a few days to a week off to make sure that your body has time to heal itself.

 - Ice: Other than pain medication, try to ice the area when you can so that you don’t feel the pain as much as you would otherwise.
 This just helps you moderate your comfort and reduce any kind of mild or more serious inflammation.
-We suggest you give our cold therapy wrap a try (which can give you some great relief after a long run):

 - Consult a medical professional: We mentioned it above and we’re going to repeat it since it is very important.
 Regardless of whether the pain is mild of severe, hip pain can often lead to more serious problems down the road if you ignore it.
 A good medical professional will be able to diagnose what the problem is, or at least point you in the right direction.
 It will most likely involve getting an x-ray/MRI done, but at least you’ll know for sure what’s going on.
 Then you and your doctor can come up with a game plan to treat and get rid of the pain.